-We also have information available on KREUZWERTHEIM, and sources upon request.
+We also have information available on Kreuzwertheim, and sources upon request.

 THE DAY OF DECISION

 Samphire Greens is 'The Story of The Steeves' written by Esther Clark Wright.
-In this account of those legendary figures, Heinrich Stieff and his seven sons, Mrs. Wright weaves fact and fancy into a vivid and readable story of those settlers who came before the Loyalists.
+In this account of those legendary figures, Heinrich Stieff and his seven sons, Mrs Wright weaves fact and fancy into a vivid and readable story of those settlers who came before the Loyalists.
 As a descendant of the youngest of the seven sons, she has a special interest in the story here told: as historian and sociologist, she is concerned to analyze family lore and to examine the relationship of the Steeves to the times and the places in which they lived.

-More recent information can be found in “The Search for Heinrich Stief : A Genealogist on the Loose ” by Les Bowser.
+More recent information can be found in “The Search for Heinrich Stief: A Genealogist on the Loose ” by Les Bowser.
 Copies are available for purchase at the Lutz Mountain Heritage Museum.

 Jacob (Treitz) Trites Sr. was born about 1731 in Germany.
-After he arrived in Moncton, New Brunswick, Canada (at the time it was called 'The Bend', part of Nova Scotia) in 1766, he never left, but remained at the eastern end from 1766 until his death in 1791.
-This Jacob Trites may well be called "The Father of Moncton", he was the last of the heads of the nine families to sign the agreement in Philadelphia in 1766.
-Although he remained on his original 200 acre town lot for the first few years, he was later granted 2190 acres at the Eastern end of the Township.
-It was basically the land between the two creeks in modern day Moncton.
-Although the family of Jacob Trites appears to be complete, three sons and one daughter; in some quarters there are suggestions that there was a second daughter, born after their arrival at the Bend (now called 'Moncton').
+After he arrived in Moncton, New Brunswick, Canada (at the time it was called 'The Bend', part of Nova Scotia) in 1766, he never left but remained at the eastern end from 1766 until his death in 1791.
+This Jacob Trites may well be called "The Father of Moncton".
+He was the last of the heads of the nine families to sign the agreement in Philadelphia in 1766.
+Although he remained on his original 200-acre town lot for the first few years, he was later granted 2190 acres at the Eastern end of the Township.
+It was basically the land between the two creeks in modern-day Moncton.
+Although the family of Jacob Trites appears to be complete, three sons and one daughter, in some quarters there are suggestions that there was a second daughter, born after their arrival at the Bend (now called 'Moncton').
 I believe that this was Elizabeth, the daughter of Rosanna and Robert Cumming and not another offspring of Jacob and Elisina.
-Although, very little is known about Elisina, it is assumed they were married about 1748/49 in Pennsylvania.
+Although very little is known about Elisina, it is assumed they were married about 1748/49 in Pennsylvania.
 We have learned of four different ways in which to spell her name.
-Elisina is the best known and it's abbreviated from of Elisha.
+Elisina is the best known and it's abbreviated form of Elisha.
 A declaration signed in her presence gave her name as "Christiana", while she signed "Christina" in June 1790.
 The burial place of Jacob and Elisina is unknown however, it is suspected that they are buried somewhere in Albert County, NB.
 Jacob Trites Sr. would have been about 36/37 years old when he arrived at the Bend and Elisina a few years younger.
-Jacob Jr., the oldest son, would have been 16 ar 17 years old when they arrived and Abraham 15 years old.
+Jacob Jr., the oldest son, would have been 16 or 17 years old when they arrived and Abraham 15 years old.
 Rosanna, the only daughter was 13 years old and Christian, the baby of the family would have been 7 or 8 years old.
 They were a small family, but one well equipt to start a new life in a new land where every pair of hands would have a task to perform.
-The three sons, all old enough to be able to help jacob prepare the land and build a shelter for the family and a daughter old enough to be a good and willing "mother's helper".
-So with that, that the Trites family started a new life as the first settlers of Moncton.
+The three sons, all old enough to be able to help Jacob prepare the land and build a shelter for the family and a daughter old enough to be a good and willing "mother's helper".
+So with that, the Trites family started a new life as the first settlers of Moncton.

-Nine generations of Trites decendants are available for research at the Museum.
+Nine generations of Trites descendants are available for research at the Museum.
 If you have any questions about the Trites family, please don't hesitate to contact us.
 If you have any additional information about the Trites family, let us know; we take pride in keeping our records updated.